 Peas – Peas have plenty of protein and fiber, but they also have a high level of sugar.
-It’s better to NOT to include them.
+It’s bette NOT to include them.

-Tomato – Tomatoes are better to consume than the other vegetables above, so like carrots, they’re OKAY to eat on a ketogenic diet.
+Tomato – Tomatoes are better to be consumed than the other vegetables above, so like carrots, they’re OKAY to eat on a ketogenic diet.